HenrikAckler/HenrikAckler/README.md

+# portfolio website 🖼️
+I wanted some practice in simple, from scratch website creation, and I wanted a place to store some project discussions.
+So I made [this portfolio website](https://henrikackler.github.io/portfolio/).

 # whoami ❓

 I'm Henrik, though I often go by 'Hank'.
 Professionally/academically, I'm a Undergraduate at Boise State University's Department of Computer Science, looking to graduate spring of '27.
 I'm currently looking to get an internship in software development/engineering for the summer of 2026, where I can tackle new challenges and learn new things while contributing to a team effort.